Conflict resolution

 Conflict resolution is conceptualized as the methods and processes involved in facilitating the peaceful ending of conflict and retribution.
 Committed group members attempt to resolve group conflicts by actively communicating information about their conflicting motives or ideologies to the rest of group (e.g., intentions; reasons for holding certain beliefs) and by engaging in collective negotiation.
 Dimensions of resolution typically parallel the dimensions of conflict in the way the conflict is processed.
 Cognitive resolution is the way disputants understand and view the conflict, with beliefs, perspectives, understandings and attitudes.
 Emotional resolution is in the way disputants feel about a conflict, the emotional energy.
 Behavioral resolution is reflective of how the disputants act, their behavior.
 Ultimately a wide range of methods and procedures for addressing conflict exist, including negotiation, mediation, mediation-arbitration, diplomacy, and creative peacebuilding.

-The term conflict resolution may also be used interchangeably with dispute resolution, where arbitration and litigation processes are critically involved.
-The concept of conflict resolution can be thought to encompass the use of nonviolent resistance measures by conflicted parties in an attempt to promote effective resolution.

-Theories and models

-There are a plethora of different theories and models linked to the concept of conflict resolution.
-A few of them are described below.

-Conflict resolution curve

-There are many examples of conflict resolution in history, and there has been a debate about the ways to conflict resolution: whether it should be forced or peaceful.
-Conflict resolution by peaceful means is generally perceived to be a better option.
-The conflict resolution curve derived from an analytical model that offers a peaceful solution by motivating conflicting entities.
-Forced resolution of conflict might invoke another conflict in the future.